 First, you can Browse by Topic to find content from different topical or subject categories.
 RHAZ contains information specific to Arizona.
 Science contains items about scientific processes, experiments, theories, and publications.
 People and Places includes content about individuals, organizations, and places.
 Medicine collects content about medical processes and disorders.
 Finally, Science and Society contains information about religious, societal, and ethical contexts.
 Many items are in multiple categories.

 Second, you can browse the encyclopedia using the Browse by Format menu, which divides the content into types of media.
 Text has subcategories for encyclopedia articles, EP Essays, and historical documents.
 Images contains our original graphics and historical photographs.
 Multimedia includes audio and video content.

 Third, in any article, you can click on any highlighted term to pull up articles with similar content.

 Search the Embryo Project Encyclopedia by finding the search bar in the top right corner of every page, typing in your search terms, and clicking the 'Search' button.
 The search will return all items containing all of the words you enter in the search box.
 If you place quotation marks around a phrase you enter in the search box, the search will return items containing only that exact phrase.

 Your results will be presented in a list ranked by relevancy.
 Along the right-hand side of the screen are check-boxes that allow you to filter the search results by subject or by type of object.

-You can interact with the Embryo Project using social media.
+Interact with the Embryo Project using social media.
 Follow the project on Facebook, on Twitter, or with our RSS feeds to receive news about people who contribute to the project, improvements to the project, and new items in the encyclopedia.
-If you see an item in the encyclopedia that you like, please share it using the social media buttons at the bottom of every page.
-And if you see an error, please use the contact us link at the bottom of each page to notify us so that we can correct it.
-Thanks.
+If you see an item in the encyclopedia that you like, please share it using the social media buttons at the top of every page.